eXist-db/eXide/docs/docs.md

 ## Refactoring

-Extract function or variable from selected block

 When writing XQuery code, one often ends up with long FLWOR expressions or markup with lots of enclosed XQuery.
-In good functional style you want to clean this up and extract code into functions. eXide 2.0 simplifies this by providing refactorings for functions and variables.
+In good functional style you want to clean this up and extract code into functions. eXide simplifies this by providing refactorings for functions and variables.

 To extract code into a function, select it in the editor (the block has to be syntactically valid) and choose